-For almost 40 years, DTCC has worked to automate and streamline the processing of eligible securities across the entire lifecycle.
+For more than 40 years, DTCC has worked to automate and streamline the processing of eligible securities across the entire lifecycle.

 DTCC helps ensure that an issuer’s dividends are paid on time, stock offerings are processed quickly and cost-effectively, and that issuers have the tools they need to communicate effectively with their shareholders.